When you buy through our links, we may earn a commission. Learn more.

 See Also: Best Tire Pressure Monitoring System (TPMS) For RV

-If the thermal shut off switch turns off the motor quicker then it should make sure the pump is in a cool shaded spot when it’s running.
+If the thermal shut-off switch turns off the motor faster than usual, make sure the pump is in a cool shaded spot when it’s running.

-The sun may be causing it to heat up faster than it should.
-Also, let it cool down in a shaded area as well.
+The sun might be making it too hot.
+Let it cool down in a shaded area as well.

 Frequently Asked Question About The Slime Heavy Duty Tire Inflator